 We have also worked on identifying equity investment opportunities for New Markets Tax Credits and Low-income Housing Tax Credits.
 The Financing services are supported by Paul Marcus past experience as Vice President for Community Development Finance at Citizens Bank.
 His role there included managing real estate development transactions in Pennsylvania, Delaware, and South Jersey.

-Committed, $500,000 in construction/permanent financign for a mixed use commercial space and $1.3 million in permanent financing for a 38 unit LIHTC housing project
+Closed on a $6,000,000 in construction/permanent financign for a mixed use commercial space and $1.3 million in permanent financing for a 38 unit LIHTC housing project